open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ## Multiple exporter support

 The metric export pipeline specified here does not include explicit support for multiple export pipelines.
-In principle, any one of the interfaces here could be satisfied by a multiplexing implementation, but in practice, it will be costly to run multiple Batchers or aggregators in parallel.
+In principle, the Batcher and Exporter interfaces specified here could be satisfied by a multiplexing implementation, but in practice, it will be costly to run multiple Batchers in parallel, particularly if they do not share the same Aggregator selection logic.

 If multiple exporters are required, therefore, it is best if they can share a single Batcher configuration.
+The SDK is not required to provide multiplexing implementations of the Batcher or Exporter interfaces.

 ## LabelEncoder optimizations